 Step 1: Make a Printful account

 Creating a Printful account is free and easy, and will help you see if it works for you.
-Once you create an account you can play around with features like our Mockup Generator.
-Upload your original designs to the Mockup Generator to see how they look on Printful products and use these mockups in your store.
-The tool is easy to use, and it will warn you if there’s an issue with the size or location of your design.
+Once you create an account you can play around with features like our Design Maker to create original designs.
+You can also use our Mockup Generator to see how your designs will look on Printful products, and you can use these mockups in your store.
+This tool is easy to use, and it will warn you if there’s an issue with the size or location of your design.

-Besides just uploading your design, you can do a lot in the Mockup Generator including:
+You can do a lot in the Design Maker including:

 - Create text designs with a variety of typeface choices.
 There’s sure to be one that fits the design you’re envisioning.
 Click Add text in the Design tab and write your text.